-Its usually advisable to have an indoor option available in case it rains, so make sure that the home can properly and comfortably accommodate all those guests if the reception has to be moved indoors at the last minute.
+Its always recommended to have an indoor option available in case it rains, so make sure that the home can properly and comfortably accommodate all those guests if the reception has to be moved indoors at the last minute.

 Photo from dandjtents.com

 You might be surprised how much all this will cost.
-It really adds up, and many couples who have planned an outdoor reception to save money have actually ended up paying more in the end than they would have in a reception venue.
+It really adds up, and many couples who have planned an outdoor reception to save money actually end up paying more in the end than they would have in a reception venue.
 Just something to think about.

-Again, with careful planning and proper consideration given to all factors, a back yard wedding can be a dream, but without a proper back up plan, and careful calculation of all costs, it could also turn into a nightmare.
+Again, with careful planning and proper consideration given to all factors, a back yard wedding can be a dream, but without a proper back up plan, and careful calculation of all costs, it could also turn into a nightmare – in more ways than one.
 So keep these things in mind when moving forward with your plan for a back yard wedding reception.